umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 `Returns: IEnumerable<IPublishedContent>`

-## Settings

-The Content Picker allows you to configure the type of tree to render and what part of the tree should be rendered.
-For content it allows you to select a dynamic root node based on the current document using the content picker.
+The Content Picker allows you to configure the type of content tree to render and what part of it should be rendered.
+For content it allows you to select a dynamic root node based on the current document using the Content Picker.

+{% hint style="info" %}
+The Content Picker has been renamed from **Multinode Treepicker** (version 13 and below).

+The renaming is purely a client-side UI change, meaning the property editor still uses the `Umbraco.MultiNodeTreePicker` schema alias.
+{% endhint %}

-### Node type
+## Node type

 Set the type of node, the root node of the tree, or query for the root node.